Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

 We proceed to show how to employ the described routing scheme for metric spaces, thus proving \Cref{thm:routing}.

 Similarly to what has been done in \Cref{SectionPathOracle}, for a given metric $M_X=(X,\delta_X)$ we first construct one of the tree covers from \Cref{tab:treeCover}.
 Denote the stretch of this cover by $\gamma$ and the number of the trees by $\zeta$.
-The underlying graph $H$ is the union of the trees in the cover; in other words, it has the same vertex set as $M_X$, denoted by $X$, and has an edge set obtained as a union of the edges of $\zeta$ trees in the cover.
-Following the literature on the routing schemes, we first assign port numbers for every vertex $v$ in $\{1,\dots, \deg_H(v)\}$, where $\deg_H(v)$ is the degree of $v$ in $H$.
-Then, for each tree in the cover, we construct a $k$-hop routing scheme.
-For each point in the metric space, we precompute $\zeta$ addresses and store locally $\zeta$ routing tables --- one per tree in the cover.
+The underlying graph $H$ is the union of the trees in the cover --- it has the same vertex set as $M_X$, denoted by $X$, and has an edge set obtained as a union of the edges of $\zeta$ trees in the cover.
+At this stage, port numbers are assigned (by an adversary) for every vertex $v$ in $\{1,\dots, \deg_H(v)\}$, where $\deg_H(v)$ is the degree of $v$ in $H$.
+Then, for each tree in the cover, we construct a $2$-hop routing scheme as provided by \Cref{thm:treeRouting}.
+We distinguish between cases where we use tree covers and Ramsey tree covers.